tobiaswright/tobiaswright.github.io/src/components/homepage/Section-now.md

 What I'm doing these days.
-Last updated 2/21/2025
+Last updated 2/24/2025

 - Learning Java
-- Finishing up a small project to help manage bookmarks
+- Looking for a new project
 - Re-Intrducing myself to Angular

 #### Reading